Product Descriptions that Sell: 3 Answers you Must Know

 B) The tone of your descriptions

 Pretend you’re having a conversation with someone you know; a good friend or family member.
-How would you describe your handmade product to them?
-That’s the way you should write your product description.

 Share your enthusiasm, your story, your passion; not a fact sheet.

 If I were talking about my laptop bag to someone, which I designed with a sophisticated working woman in mind, I wouldn’t say “Green laptop bag.
 Handmade.
 12 inches by 16 inches.”
-I’d be a little more descriptive in my conversation and sound less like a robot 😉
+I’d be a little more descriptive in my conversation and sound less like a robot.

 And I also wouldn’t use words like “awesome” or “so cool”.
 That wouldn’t be consistent with the sophisticated vibe I want my bags to give off.